Archaeological discoveries shed light on the Legend of the Great Flood of China.

 Yu was so successful in his endeavors to control the Great Flood of China that he was granted a divine mandate from the gods to rule the land.
 Henceforth, he would be known as Yu the Great, ruler and founder of the Xia dynasty of China.

 What the Flood Tells Us About the Xia Dynasty

 The Xia dynasty was China’s first dynasty and, like the Great Flood, is also legendary.
-Dates, and even the reality of the Xia rule, are debated.
-This is because written language did not emerge in China until the 13th century BC.
-Thus, there is no actual evidence of its existence from that time period.
+Dates, and even the reality of the Xia rule are debated.
+This is because the written language did not emerge in China until around the 13th century BC.
 Different sources place the beginning of the Xia dynasty anywhere from 2205-1989 BC.
 With the new flood data, archaeologists believe the Xia dynasty began later than once thought.

 An Ancient Civilization Destroyed

 The flood occurred in the upper valley of the Yellow River, and this is consistent with the legend.
 The scientists also found the remains of dams of the right age and sedimentation deposits characteristic of those associated with a monstrous flood.